collapsed-stacks/startups/questions/8944/how-to-determine-future-market-size.md

 - posted by: [PV22](https://stackexchange.com/users/8264469/pv22) on 2016-04-19
 - score: 1

-<p>What you could do is find total market research and then offer a growth model for your specific app's market share.
-This can be fairly subjective, but this is always the case with "predictive" models. </p>
+What you could do is find total market research and then offer a growth model for your specific app's market share.
+This can be fairly subjective, but this is always the case with "predictive" models.

-<p>Consider modifying your original question, to be more detailed.
-Without more information regarding the specific content of the app, its difficult to give a more specific answer.</p>
+Consider modifying your original question, to be more detailed.
+Without more information regarding the specific content of the app, its difficult to give a more specific answer.

 ## Answer 9007